cozodb/cozo-docs/source/algorithms.rst

     Computes the `PageRank <https://en.wikipedia.org/wiki/PageRank>`_ from the given graph with the provided edges, optionally weighted.

-    This algorithm is implemented differently if the `rayon` is not enabled, in which case it runs much slower.
-This affects only the WASM platform.

     :param undirected: Whether the graph should be interpreted as undirected.
 Defaults to ``false``.
     :param theta: A number between 0 and 1 indicating how much weight in the PageRank matrix is due to the explicit edges.
 A number of 1 indicates no random restarts.
 Defaults to 0.8.
     :param epsilon: Minimum PageRank change in any node for an iteration to be considered an improvement.
 Defaults to 0.05.
     :param iterations: How many iterations to run.
 Fewer iterations are run if convergence is reached.
 Defaults to 20.

     :return: Pairs containing the node label and its PageRank.
-For a graph with uniform edges, the PageRank of every node is 1.
-The `L2-norm <https://en.wikipedia.org/wiki/Norm_(mathematics)>`_ of the results is forced to be invariant, i.e. in the results those nodes with a PageRank greater than 1 is "more central" than the average node in a certain sense.

 .. function:: ClosenessCentrality(edges[from, to, weight?], undirected: false)